 This is solid-state batteries.
 The technology is based on replacing the liquids currently used with a solid material.
 The liquid-electrolyte battery seems to be degraded after a number of charges, but this new technological breakthrough could allow hundreds of thousands of charge-discharge cycles.
 Obviously, the new technology will allow batteries to last forever, as incredible as it sounds.

-The new batteries are also expected to be more resistant to temperature and other external factors, which means that we should not worry that at some point they will explode on our face.
+The new batteries are also expected to be more resistant to temperature and various other external factors, which means we won't have to worry about them exploding in our faces at some point.

 Unfortunately, at the moment we do not know when we will have these batteries available on our devices, let's hope it will be in the near future.